raphaelmiy/js-notes/CHAPTER 3: TYPES, VALUES, AND VARIABLES/notes.md

 Any JS value that is not a number, a string, a boolean, a symbol, null, or undefined is an object.
 An object (that is, a member of the type object) is a collection of properties where each property has a name and a value (either a primitive value or another object).

 An ordinary JS object is an unordered collection of named values.
 The language also defines a special kind of object, known as an ***array***, that represents an ordered collection of numbered values.
 The JS language includes special syntax for working with arrays, and arrays have some special behavior that distinguishes them from ordinary objects.

+### Other Usefull Object Types

+> Set Object: represents a set of values.
+> Map Object: represents a mapping from keys to values.
+> Typed array types: Facilitate operations on arrays of bytes and other binary data.
+> RegExp Type: represents textual patterns and enables sophisticated matching, searching and replacing operations on strings.
+> Data Type: Represents dates and times and supports rudimentary date arithmetic
+> Error and its Subtypes: represent errors that can arise when executing JS code.